-A Landscape-Led Approach to Design in the South Downs National Park

-Fig.2
+Figure 2: Landscape-Led Design Approach Process Diagram

+A LANDSCAPE-LED APPROACH TO DESIGN IN THE SOUTH DOWNS NATIONAL PARK

-- Design teams are expected to gather pertinent evidence before undertaking appropriate analysis of the site. - The landscape evidence gathered from this analysis must form the heart of the design concept and should influence and inform a VISION for the site. - The evidence and the vision should be referenced throughout these stages to ensure a truly landscape-led approach to design and must inform the development of a Landscape Strategy, initial concept drawings and sketch designs. - Once the landscape strategy, concepts and sketch designs have been agreed with stakeholders and the Authority through an iterative process5, a detailed masterplan should be produced which presents built form and includes landscape elements in a single plan.
-This process ensures integrated and holistic working and will require a designer/ design team to work collaboratively.
+Design teams are expected to gather pertinent evidence before undertaking appropriate analysis of the site.

+The landscape baseline evidence gathered from this analysis must form the rationale for the subsequent design response and should influence and inform a vision for the site.

+The evidence and the vision should be referenced throughout these stages to ensure a truly landscape-led approach to design and must inform the development of a landscape strategy, initial concept drawings and sketch designs.

+Once the landscape strategy, concepts and sketch designs have been agreed with stakeholders and the Authority through an iterative process of consultation and engagement a detailed masterplan should be produced which presents built form and includes landscape elements in a single plan.
+Detailed design and plans for management should follow.
+This process ensures integrated and holistic working and will require a designer/design team to work collaboratively.
+Subsequent post completion design reviews undertaken by the SDNPA will be used as evidence and should inform the design process for future schemes (Figure 2).

-I. EVIDENCE GATHERING
+1. EVIDENCE GATHERING